CHECKPOINT — force a write-ahead log checkpoint

-A checkpoint is a point in the transaction log sequence at which all data files have been updated to reflect the information in the log.
+A checkpoint is a point in the write-ahead log sequence at which all data files have been updated to reflect the information in the log.
 All data files will be flushed to disk.
-Refer to Section 29.4 for more details about what happens during a checkpoint.
+Refer to Section 30.4 for more details about what happens during a checkpoint.

 an immediate checkpoint when the command is issued, without

 waiting for a regular checkpoint scheduled by the system

 CHECKPOINT is not intended for use